AlexKornitzer/cocoa.vim/README.markdown

 # cocoa.vim

-Vim plugin for Cocoa/Objective-C development with updated documentation support (iOS, OS X, Xcode).
+Vim plugin for Cocoa/Objective-C development with updated documentation support for iOS, OS X, watchOS & Xcode.
+It is now possible to use the online documentation which is easier to navigate; this also removes the requirement to download the offline documentation.

 ## Installation